 When I was a kid, I wanted to design magazines.
 I made miniature versions for my dolls and matching bigger ones for myself, obsessing over tables of contents and layouts long before I knew design could be a career.

-That early fascination with how information is organized and presented never left me.
+That early excitement with how information is organized and presented never left me.
 After spending time as a corporate marketing designer, I found my way into content design.
 That winding path shapes how I work today: I care deeply about user experience while keeping business goals in focus.